 4 Things to DIY In Your Photography Business

-Chances are, you’ve heard the phrase, “in order to make money, you have to spend money.”
+You’ve heard the phrase, “in order to make money, you have to spend money.”

-A lot of the time, this is in conjunction with outsourcing and delegating tasks within your business.
-But here’s the deal: this advice doesn’t consider those who are just starting out in photography and don't have money to pay anyone to do those tasks.
+But here’s the deal: this advice doesn’t consider those just starting in photography and don't have money to pay anyone to do those tasks.

 When you batch your content for Instagram, it enables you to be a lot more intentional with the call to action (also known as CTA) in your captions.